-Whey is a product of cheese-making -- it’s the watery part of milk that separates from the curds.
-Some people use whey protein as a source of protein or as a supplement for health conditions.
+Whey is a product of cheese making -- it’s the watery part of milk that separates from the curds.
+Some people use whey as a source of protein or as a supplement for health conditions.

 Why do people take whey protein?

 Protein powders are popular with athletes, particularly those doing strength training.
 They provide a good source of nutrients and amino acids.
-Some choose whey protein because they are lactose intolerant or allergic to other protein sources, like eggs or soy.
+Some people take whey protein because they are lactose intolerant or allergic to other protein sources, like eggs or soy.

 Several studies have found that whey protein, when combined with strength training, might increase strength, muscle size, and lean body mass.

 Early evidence suggests that whey protein might also help prevent milk allergies in formula-fed infants.
-When compared to cow’s milk protein, whey may prevent the development of atopic dermatitis or eczema in young children.
-Talk to a pediatrician before giving your baby whey protein.
+When compared to cow’s milk protein, whey may help prevent the development of atopic dermatitis or eczema in young children.
+More research is needed.
+Talk to your child's health care provider before giving your baby whey protein.

 Whey protein has also been studied as a way to slow down metastatic cancer.
 More research needs to be done.